-For our case when $\sum_{k=0}^\infty k p_k \geq 1$, since the explosion for the dual particle system won't happen by Proposition \ref{prop:WD}, and that the term \eqref{eq:term} equals to $1$ under our choice of parameters \eqref{eq:bk}, one can still verify the desired duality \eqref{eq:Duality} following the steps of \cite{MR1813840}.
+For our case when $\sum_{k=0}^\infty k p_k \geq 1$, since the explosion for the dual particle system won't happen by Proposition \ref{prop:WD}, and the term \eqref{eq:term} equals $1$ under our particular choice of the coefficients \eqref{eq:bk}, one can still verify the desired identity \eqref{eq:Duality} following the steps of \cite{MR1813840}.
 We omit the details. \end{proof}